Debanjan Ghosh

 prof_pic.jpg

-Previously, I was a Senior Software Engineer at Thomson Reuters Research at NYC, broadly working towards a variety of information retrieval and information extraction projects related to the legal search engine - Westlaw and Reuters news (classification, recommendations).
+Previously, I worked as a Senior Software Engineer at Thomson Reuters Research in NYC, where I was involved in a range of information retrieval and extraction projects for the Westlaw legal search engine and Reuters news, including classification and recommendation systems.

-I did a Ph.D. on exploring the use of contextual knowledge or pragmatics especially for figurative language, such as sarcasm as applied to social media platforms.
-I also did a Postdoc at the Brain and Cognitive Sciences Department at MIT, on learning how semantic knowledge is represented in the brain.
+Prior to returning to industry, I did a Ph.D. investigating contextual knowledge—particularly figurative language like sarcasm and irony—on social media platforms.
+I also completed a postdoctoral fellowship at MIT’s Brain and Cognitive Sciences Department, studying how semantic knowledge is represented in the brain.

 news